Monte Carlo Simulations of Crystal Defects in Open Ensembles

-From Eq. (\ref{eq:pNM}), the microstate probability ratios in deletion and insertion trials are, respectively,
+From Eq. (\ref{eq:pNM}), the microstate probability ratios in deletion and insertion trials were, respectively,

-The other half of Eq. (\ref{eq:Aab}) depends on trial probability densities $W_{ab}$ and $W_{ba}$, which are the composite of several steps.
-First, the type of MC is chosen: displacements, deletions, and insertions were respectively attempted with probabilities $W^{0}$, $W^{-}$, and $W^{+}$.
-Deletions and insertions also select a particle for gradual transformation.
-Most simply, random $W_a^{-i}=1/N$ and $W_a^{+i}=1/(M-N)$, but more efficient choices are examined later.
-Finally, Verlet integration evolved the system from $\bm{x}_a$ to $\bm{x}_b$ with probability density $W_{ab}^{\rm{MD}}$ that is discussed in the following section.
-Altogether, the relative probability densities of displacement, deletion, and insertion trials are, respectively,
+The other half of Eq. (\ref{eq:Aab}) depends on trial probability densities $W_{ab}$ and $W_{ba}$, which are composites of several steps.
+First, the type of MC was chosen: displacements, deletions, and insertions were attempted with, respectively, probabilities $W^{0}$, $W^{-}$, and $W^{+}$.
+Deletion and insertion trials also selected a particle for gradual transformation.
+Most simply, random $W_a^{-i}=1/N$ and $W_a^{+j}=1/(M-N)$, but more efficient choices are examined later.
+New positions were then generated from a Hamiltonian trajectory with probability density $W_{ab}^{x}$, as discussed below.
+Altogether, the relative probability densities of displacement, deletion, and insertion trials were, respectively,